Why Is My Ear Piercing Bleeding After 6 Weeks? | Healing Clues Uncovered

 Step 3: Monitor for Infection Signs

-If swelling increases with pain and pus discharge accompanies bleeding, consult a healthcare professional promptly for possible antibiotic treatment.
+If swelling increases with pain and pus discharge accompanies bleeding, consult a healthcare professional promptly for possible infection treatment.

 Step 4: Consider Jewelry Material Change

-Switching from nickel-containing metals to hypoallergenic alternatives reduces allergic inflammation risks causing repeated bleeding episodes.
+Switching from irritating or nickel-containing metals to safer alternatives can reduce allergic inflammation that may be causing repeated bleeding episodes.

 The Impact of Lifestyle Factors on Piercing Healing